crate/services-docs/docs/reference/overview.rst

 * **Status**: Current status of your cluster:

 - GREEN: Your cluster is healthy.
 - YELLOW: Some of your tables have under-replicated shards.
 Please log in to your cluster's Admin UI to check.
 - RED: Some of your tables have missing shards.
 This can happen if you've recently restarted a node.
-Our support team is already notified and investigating the issue.
+The support team is already notified and investigating the issue.

 * **Region**: Name of the region where the cluster is deployed.

-* **Plan**: This shows what subscription plan the cluster is running on.
-For more information on our plans, see the documentation on `subscription plans`_.
+* **Plan**: This shows which :ref:`subscription plan <subscription-plans>` the cluster is running on.

 * **CPU metrics**: Average CPU utilization on average per node.
 The sparkline shows the trend for the last hour.